7 Tips for Less Toxic Clothing

 6. Forego toxic detergent and fabric softener.

 Conventional detergents, dryer sheets, and fabric softeners, even when “fragrance-free”, contain a whole host of chemicals—and they’ll coat your clothes with those chemicals when you use them.
-To avoid toxins, use eco-friendly detergents and fabric softeners from green companies.
+To avoid toxins, use eco-friendly detergents and fabric softeners from certified green companies.
 Or, make your own detergent.
 Find an easy recipe here.

 For fabric softener, simply pour half a cup of white vinegar into the fabric softener dispenser in your washing machine (or put it in during the rinse cycle if your washer doesn’t have one).
 To get your clothes smelling extra sweet, add six drops of essential oil like lavender or lemongrass to a scrap of cotton from an old shirt, and toss in the dryer.